Goldmak/scala-native/docs/src/main/laika/index.md

 This project is a simple example of a console application in Scala, compiled into a native executable using Scala Native.
 The application sends an HTTP GET request, receives, and parses a JSON response.

+## Project Structure
+The project is organized as an `sbt` multi-project and consists of two main parts:
+*   **Main Application:** Located in the root directory and contains the Scala Native application source code.
+*   **Documentation Subproject (`docs`):** Located in the `docs/` directory and is used to generate a static website using Laika.

 ## 1. Prerequisites
 To build and run this project, the following tools are required.